jam2in/arcus-docs/docs/README.md

 ARCUS is a [memcached](http://www.memcached.org/)-based cache cloud developed by [NAVER Corp](http://www.naver.com/).
 [ARCUS-memcached](https://github.com/naver/arcus-memcached) has been heavily modified to support functional and performance requirements of NAVER services.
-Arcus supports collection data structures (List, Set, B+tree) for storing/retrieving multiple values as a structured form in addition to the basic Key-Value data model of memcached.
+Arcus supports collection data structures (List, Set, B+tree, Map) for storing/retrieving multiple values as a structured form in addition to the basic Key-Value data model of memcached.
 Arcus is currently being developed and maintained by [JaM2in](http://www.jam2in.com).

 [Getting started with ARCUS c client](arcus-c-client/1.10/02-arcus-c-client.md)